owenkerrisk/Sudden-Data-Exfiltration-from-PIPd-employee/README.md

 # 🎯 **Use Case**

 ## 📚 **Scenario:**
 An employee named John Doe, working in a sensitive department, was recently placed on a performance improvement plan (PIP).
 After displaying concerning behavior, management suspects John may be planning to steal proprietary information and leave the company.
-The investigation involves analyzing activities on John’s corporate device (`windows-target-1`) using Microsoft Defender for Endpoint (MDE).
+The investigation involves analyzing activities on John’s corporate device (`okvm`) using Microsoft Defender for Endpoint (MDE).

 ---